laurenhatch03/laurenhatch03.github.io/README.md

 print("RMSE for Random Forest:", rmse_forest)
 ```

 For each model I printed out the root mean squared error.
 The closer the error it is to 0 the better because the difference between the predicted and actual values is small, meaning the model made good predictions.
-Then I graphed all three models together to see which models were better.

 Below is a snippet of the printed out RMSE values: